quinn0823/apple-siri-voice-navigation/README.md

     <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3404022298"><img alt="Steam Favorites" src="https://img.shields.io/steam/favorites/3404022298"></a>
 </p>

 **Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices in Apple OS to truck simulator games.
-With **over 80 voices in 21 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.
+With **over 80 voices in 22 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

-**August 04**: 3.7 > **3.8**.
-This update brings **a voice in Slovak** to the game.
-Voices in all languages the game supports and all voices in the request list are available.
+**September 14**: 3.8 > **4.0**.
+This update brings **2 voice in Greek** to the game.
+Siri is now available for download on Nexus Mods.

 ---